prototypefund/Digital_Bargeld-docs/developers-manual.rst

   # Tell the build system where to find the SDK
   export ANDROID_SDK_ROOT="$HOME/android-sdk_eng.10.0.0_r14_linux-x86"

-  # Change into the directory of the cloned app
+  # Change into the directory of the cloned repository
-  cd merchant-terminal-android
+  cd taler-android

-  # Build the app
+  # Build the merchant-terminal app
-  ./gradlew assembleRelease
+  ./gradlew :merchant-terminal:assembleRelease

 If you get an error message complaining about build-tools

     > Failed to install the following Android SDK packages as some licences have not been accepted. build-tools;29.0.3 Android SDK Build-Tools 29.0.3

-you can try changing the ``buildToolsVersion`` in the app's ``app/build.gradle`` file to the latest "Android SDK build tools" version supported by the Android Rebuilds project.
+you can try changing the ``buildToolsVersion`` in the app's ``merchant-terminal/build.gradle`` file to the latest "Android SDK build tools" version supported by the Android Rebuilds project.

-After the build finished successfully, you find your APK in ``app/build/outputs/apk/release/``.
+After the build finished successfully, you will find your APK in ``merchant-terminal/build/outputs/apk/release/``.

 .. _Code-coverage: